 Common Careers for Misfits

 Misfits prefer careers where they can work in isolation and without much social interaction.
 They prefer jobs with little oversight where they can complete their tasks unmonitored.
 They also tend to be most successful in jobs with clear instructions for performance.
-Our data show Misfits are overrepresented in both the military and technician jobs.
+Our data show the personality profile of Misfits are overrepresented in both the military and technician jobs.

 They are also slightly over-represented among first-line supervisors, likely due to their technical skills, knowledge, and expertise in the job.
-We also find that Misfits are over-represented among samples of remote computer workers, which is a good fit for their asocial interpersonal style.
+We also find that the personality profile of Misfits is over-represented among samples of remote computer workers, which is a good fit for their asocial interpersonal style.
 In popular media, characters such as the Black Widow (Marvel), April Ludgate (Parks and Recreation), and Beast (Disney’s Beauty and the Beast) are prototypical Misfits — skilled, but reclusive and emotionally volatile.

 Advice for Misfits